Puerto Rico – known for its beaches, coral reefs & the Spanish culture with an American twist.

 5G NR in Puerto Rico

-Commercial 5G NR has been available in Puerto Rico since 2019, with T-Mobile US extending coverage to the territory.
+Commercial 5G NR has been available in Puerto Rico since 2019, with AT&T US extending coverage to the territory.
 Liberty, then AT&T, started rolling out 5G NR in 2020. the same counts for Claro Puerto Rico.

 Best SIM Card in Puerto Rico